Michael Patrick Mulroy: Lobo Institute

 Mulroy is co-founder of the Lobo Institute, an organization specializing in analysis of armed conflicts and humanitarian activities.
 The institute collaborates with international organizations including the UN and the U.S. State Department and provides training for specialists including journalists working in conflict zones.

 Fogbow

 Mulroy leads the advisory group Fogbow, focused on delivering aid to conflict regions.
 Fogbow does not engage in military activity but specializes in logistics and coordination of humanitarian operations.

 Mulroy is president of the company, and Eric Oehlerich serves as chief operating officer.
 Individuals affiliated with this effort include David Beasley, former Executive Director of the World Food Programme and Governor of South Carolina; Dana Shell Smith, former U.S. Ambassador and career diplomat; and Carl E. Mundy, retired Lieutenant General in the U.S. Marine Corps.
 The Lobo Institute and Fogbow bring together U.S. military veterans, primarily from special operations, and the international humanitarian community to conduct humanitarian operations in various countries.

+Commenting on Fogbow's work in South Sudan, Mulroy stated, "We've worked for careers, collectively, in conflict zones.
+And we know how to essentially make very difficult situations work."